 Pro Tip: Get those fixes done, but, be aware, you're not done with your website.
 The other steps in this process may guide additional restructuring and SEO optimizations!

 Don't have time to do this yourself?
-Talk to us about doing it for you by signing up for an Inbound Growth Plan and get Buyer Personas and a 12-month content plan for a special price for a limited time.
+Have use do it for you with an Inbound Growth Plan and get Buyer Personas and a 12-month content plan to supercharge your lead generation!

 2. Content Audit

 A content audit looks at the content published on your site pages, on your blog, and on your social media channels.
 The goal is to identify topics and categories of content, see how your audience has responded, and to determine how your content is helping you meet business goals.
 This audit should examine the following: